 When established the school had a staff of a Principal and 7 Teachers.
-The current enrolment (30th September 2016) is 680 and the staff includes 1 Administrative Principal, 1 Administrative Deputy Principal, 24 Class Teachers, 11 Full-time and 1 Part-Time Special Education Teachers, 2 English Language Teachers and 2 Support Teachers.
+The current enrolment (30th Sept 2022) is 630 and the staff includes 1 Administrative Principal, 1 Administrative Deputy Principal, 24 Class Teachers and 13 Full-time Special Education Teachers.
+We are a Droichead school and facilitate the induction of newly qualified teachers.

 Board of Management